Universal541/brianreymore/src/content/essays/the-founding-faith-we-keep-inventing.md

 Because many sincere Christians did not arrive at Christian nationalism through malice.

-They arrived there through concern.

-Concern that the country feels morally adrift.

-Concern that communities feel weaker.

-Concern that institutions feel hollow.

-Concern that meaning itself appears increasingly negotiable.
+They arrived there through concern: concern that the country feels morally adrift, that communities feel weaker, that institutions feel hollow, and that meaning itself appears increasingly negotiable.

 Frankly:

 Much of that concern is understandable.

 Modern America often feels spiritually exhausted.
 Consumerism has replaced community.
 Politics has replaced moral imagination.
 Algorithms reward outrage more effectively than compassion.
 Loneliness is everywhere.
 Institutions feel distrusted.

-Meaning feels unstable.
+Meaning itself often feels unstable.

-And in unstable times, people reach backward.

-Toward certainty.

-Toward tradition.

-Toward stories large enough to explain the chaos.
+And in unstable times, people reach backward — toward certainty, tradition, and stories large enough to explain the chaos.

 That instinct is ancient.